 Director, Paul Hamlyn Foundation from 10 June 2013

-Martin Brookes was appointed director of Paul Hamlyn Foundation in June 2013, succeeding Robert Dufton.
+Martin Brookes was appointed director of the Paul Hamlyn Foundation in June 2013.

-He is chair and co-funder of Pro Bono Economics, which provides other charities with free economic expertise to help them better understand the environment in which they operate.
+Brookes is chair and co-founder of Pro Bono Economics, which provides other charities with free economic expertise to help them better understand the environment in which they operate.

 Is this profile up-to-date?
 If not, please let us know at email@example.com

 The Paul Hamlyn Foundation has opened a live and interactive public consultation to generate ideas to help it shape its next strategic plan.

 Paul Hamlyn Foundation chief executive Martin Brookes has admitted to harbouring personal doubts about social investment, suggesting there are ethical issues around it that the sector has yet to confront.

 A library-based youth reading and volunteering programme that was highly commended at this year’s Charity Awards has just won £1m from the Paul Hamlyn Foundation to enable it to scale up to reach 13 times as many young people.

 Paul Hamlyn Foundation has appointed former NPC chief executive Martin Brookes as its new director.

 I am just wondering what the evidence is for this assertion: and particularly the inference that if we had more high quality fundraisers we would raise more money.
 I take as evidence the recent NPC paper on giving which said it was the banks who needed to develop better product and no mention was made of a dearth of fundraisers as being a barrier to raising money.